ninabarzh/orchard/mitigations/data/Removing-metadata-with-hexeditors.md

 * [HxD](https://mh-nexus.de/en/hxd/) Freeware Hex Editor and Disk Editor
 * [Free Hex Editor Neo](https://www.hhdsoftware.com/free-hex-editor)

+### File properties

+On windows, open file Properties in Windows Explorer for each file.
+In the Details tab, click "Remove Properties and Personal information".
+Choose to "Remove the following properties from this file", select which metadata to remove, and press OK.
+There may still be other data though.

 ## Mac

 * [iBored](https://apps.tempel.org/iBored/) - Also windows and linux